 030543 - Human Body Systems A 030544 - Human Body Systems B Grades 11-12 Prerequisite: Grade C or better in Biology.
-Human Body Systems A required to take Part 2 B. Type of Credit: SC/EL Human Body Systems A (Part 1 of 2) introduces the fundamental concepts of the anatomy and physiology of the cell and skin, musculoskeletal, nervous, sensory, endocrine and circulatory-lymphatic systems.
-Human Body Systems B (Part 2 of 2) introduces the fundamental concepts of the anatomy and physiology of the respiratory, digestive, urinary and reproductive systems.
-A basic introduction to microbiomes is included.
-College Now Course through LCC
+Human Body Systems A required to take Part 2 B. Type of Credit: SC/EL Human Body Systems A is a lab-intensive course in which the relationship between form and function of the human body is emphasized.
+Students will learn about the levels of organization within the body as well as the fundamental concepts of the integumentary, skeletal, muscular, nervous, endocrine and cardiovascular systems.
+College Now Course through LCC This course is the first in a two-part series in which students are dual-enrolled in Lane Community College course HP150 for 3 college credits.

+Human Body Systems B - students must complete HBS A to be enrolled in this course which is the second of the two-part series.
+Students will learn about the fundamental concepts of the anatomy and physiology of the nervous, endocrine, cardiovascular, lymphatic, immune, respiratory, digestive and urinary systems.
+A basic introduction to infectious disease is included.
+College Now Course through LCC Students are dual-enrolled in Lane Community College course HP152 for 3 college credits.